 - You may want to consider changing the locks on your home.
 The Judge can order the defendant to turn over the keys to your home and/or your car, or the police may take the keys when the defendant is served with notice of the abuse prevention order.
 It may also be helpful to keep an extra set of keys for your car and home hidden in a safe place.

 - It is also suggested that you have extra copies of originals of important documents kept in a safe place.
 Documents would include license, birth certificate, social security numbers, bank account numbers and important phone numbers.

 - This is a very difficult and confusing time and it is not a good time to be alone.
 Seek the company of supportive friends and family.
 You can call a Battered Women's Hotline day or night for emergency services or shelter, or attend a battered women's support group in the community.
 You do not have to seek shelter or be a resident to receive support services from the battered women's shelter staff.
 The services are free and may be very helpful to you at this time.
-Services are available through HAWC (Help for Abused Women and Children) at (978) 744-6841, located in Salem, Massachusetts.
+Services are available through HAWC (Healing Abuse Working for Change) at 978.744.6841, located in Salem, Massachusetts.

 - Inform your neighbors of the situation and let them know the defendant is not allowed on your property or near your apartment or house.
 Encourage them to call the police if they see the defendant or suspect something is wrong.